IVF Cycle Tracker

 • Don't stop any medication without speaking to a nurse first

-• On trigger day: no scented products (both partners) — harmful to gametes
+• No scented products from the day before retrieval through retrieval day (both partners) — harmful to eggs/sperm

 • Nothing to eat or drink after midnight before retrieval